 The punitive taxation that New Zealand racing clubs were forced to disgorge to the government in this all-Totalisator environment meant that prizemoney was modest compared to the lavish sums the A.J.C. and V.R.C. were seemingly able to offer, while owners and trainers were further denied the opportunity to balance their racing budgets by shrewd recourse to the ring.
 Moreover, racing was a much more expensive business in New Zealand because of recurring transport costs to travel horses to the best meetings.
 The exodus was inevitable.
 Prominent owners and committeemen of the Auckland Racing Club, Eliot Davis and Oliver Nicholson, clients of Jamieson, championed the cause – doomed as it turned out – of reinstating bookmakers under a properly legalised system of control.
-They were just two of a number of New Zealand sportsmen who stuck with Jamieson when he crossed the Tasman.
+They were just two of several New Zealand sportsmen who stuck with Jamieson when he crossed the Tasman.
 The Awapuni horseman’s audacious tilts at the Randwick and Flemington betting rings would soon give new meaning to the famous newspaper headline of 1895, and while the new ‘Jamieson Raid’ still had everything to do with the pursuit of gold, this time there wasn’t a Boer in sight.

 Gus Blair, the owner of Chatham, transferred the horse into the Randwick stables of Fred Williams during the winter of 1932.
 Chatham resumed winning five races in succession, including the Epsom Handicap and Craven Plate.
 Although he then proved disappointing during the autumn of 1933 it was to be but the prelude to a brilliant five-year-old season that was to see him win 11 of his 13 starts including both the Epsom and Doncaster Handicaps carrying 9 st 10lb and 10 st. 4lb respectively.
 Restricted mainly to weight-for-age races as a six-year-old, he still won 4 of his 8 starts that season including a third Craven Plate and a second W. S. Cox Plate.
 The son of Windbag retired from the racecourse with the record of 23 ½ wins from 45 starts and £18,245 in prizemoney.